Loving v. Virginia: For same-sex marriage

 Loving v.
 Virginia was discussed in the context of the public debate about same-sex marriage in the United States.

 In Hernandez v.
 Robles (2006), the majority opinion of the New York Court of Appeals—that state's highest court—declined to rely on the Loving case when deciding whether a right to same-sex marriage existed, holding that "the historical background of Loving is different from the history underlying this case."
 In the 2010 federal district court decision in Perry v.
 Schwarzenegger, overturning California's Proposition 8 which restricted marriage to opposite-sex couples, Judge Vaughn R. Walker cited Loving v.
 Virginia to conclude that "the [constitutional] right to marry protects an individual's choice of marital partner regardless of gender".
 On narrower grounds, the 9th Circuit Court of Appeals affirmed.

-In June 2007, on the 40th anniversary of the Supreme Court's decision in Loving, Mildred Loving issued the following statement:
+In June 2007, on the 40th anniversary of the Supreme Court's decision in Loving, Mildred Loving issued a statement in support of same-sex marriage.

 Up until 2014, five U.S. Courts of Appeals considered the constitutionality of state bans on same-sex marriage.
 In doing so they interpreted or used the Loving ruling differently: